-To save power the IPOR circuit is disabled when the internal digital supply is stable.
-Voltage supervision is then handed off to the precise low voltage reset (PRES) circuit.
-When the voltage is high enough for PRES to release, the IMO starts.
+After boot, the IPOR circuit is disabled and voltage supervision is handed off to the precise low-voltage reset (PRES) circuit.

 ■ PRES - Precise low voltage reset

 This circuit monitors the outputs of the analog and digital internal regulators after power up.
 The regulator outputs are compared to a precise reference voltage.
 The response to a PRES trip is identical to an IPOR reset.